apache/nuttx/configs/README.txt

 configs/sam3u-ek
   The port of NuttX to the Atmel SAM3U-EK development board.

+configs/sam4l-xplained
+  The port of NuttX to the Atmel SAM4L-Xplained development board.

 configs/sim
   A user-mode port of NuttX to the x86 Linux platform is available.
   The purpose of this port is primarily to support OS feature development.